Food establishments may open for takeout, delivery, and indoor and outdoor dining. Bar seating remains prohibited.

 - Do not seat multiple parties at any one table unless marked with six foot divisions (such as with tape).

-- If live musicians are performing at an establishment, they must remain at least ten feet from patrons and staff.
+- If live musicians are performing at an establishment, they must remain at least ten feet from patrons and staff and also wear a mask.
 Karaoke must remain closed.

 - Buffets may be open for self-service, with continuous monitoring by trained staff required at food lines, and serving utensils must be changed hourly during peak meal times.
 Facilities must provide hand sanitizer at buffets, and employees and patrons must use barriers (e.g. gloves or deli tissue) when touching utensils.

 - Promote frequent and thorough hand washing, including by providing employees, customers, visitors, the general public, and other persons entering into the place of employment with a place to wash their hands.
 If soap and running water are not immediately available, provide hand sanitizers.
-Additional hand hygiene requirements for Virginia employees and employers can be found in the Department of Labor and Industry’s Emergency Temporary Standard.
-Further hand hygiene guidance can be found on the CDC website.
-A CDC training video is also available here.
+Additional hand hygiene requirements for Virginia employees and employers can be found in the Department of Labor and Industry’s Final Permanent Standard for Infectious Disease Prevention of the SARSCoV-2 Virus that Causes COVID-19.
+Further hand hygiene guidance can be found on the CDC website, including a training video.

 - Perform routine cleaning and disinfection of frequently contacted surfaces including digital ordering devices, check presenters, self-service areas, tabletops, bathroom surfaces, and other common touch areas every 60 minutes during operation.
 Tabletops must be cleaned between patrons.